Chief of the Joint General Staff (South Vietnam)

 The Chief of the Joint General Staff (Tổng Tham mưu trưởng) was the highest-ranking military officer of in the Republic of Vietnam Military Forces, who was responsible for maintaining the operational command of the military and its three major branches.

 History

 The position was established with the creation of the General Staff of the Vietnamese National Army, in 1952.
-Following Vietnam's independence from France in October 1955, the title was changed to Chief of the Joint General Staff.
+Following Vietnam's division and later the State of Vietnam becoming the Republic of Vietnam on 26 October 1955, the title was changed to Chief of the Joint General Staff.